 - 1 cup canned pumpkin puree not pumpkin pie filling

 - 1/4 cup packed light or dark brown sugar

 - 1/4 cup vegetable oil

 - 1/4 cup plain Greek yogurt

 - 1 cup semi-sweet chocolate chips

-- Preheat the oven to 350F degrees.
-Take a 9x5 inch loaf pan and spray with non-stick spray.
+Preheat the oven to 350F degrees.
+Spray a 9x5 inch loaf pan with non-stick spray.
 Set aside.

-- Pour the batter into the prepared loaf pan.
+Pour the batter into the prepared load pan.
 Bake for 60-65 minutes.
-Don't forget to loosely cover the bread with foil half way through so the top doesn't get too brown.
+Be sure to loosely cover the pan with foil half way through to prevent the top from browning too fast.

-- Allow the bread to cool completely on a wire rack before slicing.
+Allow the bread to cool completely on a wire rack before removing.

-- Storing tip: store in an airtight container in the refrigerator or at room temperature for up to 7 days.
+Tip!
+To keep this bread fresh, store in an airtight container in or out of the refrigerator for 7 days.